AKROGIS/USGS-Topo-Processing/Readme.md

 color gamut of the printed product.
 The file name only includes the original publication date, so additional data needed to differentiate and categorize maps with the same extents is maintained in the file called `qq_data.csv` in the `Indexes` folder.
-Additional metadata for each file is in the national map search results in the `Indexes` folder.
+Additional metadata for each file provided by USGS is in `all_metadata_qq.csv` in the `Indexes` folder.

 ## Indexes

 A folder with a file geodatabase with footprints for each map, and lists of maps with metadata (some from USGS, and some from me).
-See the Readme in this folder for additional details.
+See the [Readme](Indexes/Readme.md) in the Indexes folder for additional details.

 ## Tools

 Scripts for updating the contents of the above folders and other derived products with updated data from the USGS.
-See the Readme in this folder for additional details.
+See the [Readme](Tools/Readme.md) in the Tools folder for additional details.